Security and data handling

 1. Instance and node metadata: Product version, base URL, anonymized node identifiers, and Support Entitlement Number (SEN).

-2. Performance metrics: JMX metrics on system performance (CPU load, database connection latency, garbage collection time, etc.).
+2. Performance metrics: JMX metrics on system performance (for example, CPU load, database connection latency, garbage collection time).

-3. Guardrails: Counts of performance-impacting entities (projects, users, groups, custom fields).
+3. Guardrails: Counts of performance‑impacting entities such as projects, users, groups, custom fields, spaces, and index size.

 Collection process

-• The ATST (Atlassian Troubleshooting and Support Tools) plugin collects metrics every 2 minutes.
+• The Atlassian Troubleshooting and Support Tools (ATST) app collects metrics every 2 minutes.

 • Data is aggregated hourly and sent to Atlassian Cloud.